AnnabelLarge/AnnabelLarge.github.io/_pages/for_fun.md

 redirect_from:
 ---
 ## When I'm not doing research...
-Last updated: July 3rd, 2022
+Last updated: August 25th, 2022

 ### what am I reading?
 *Academic*: Brushing up on my biology with [Molecular Biology of the Cell (6th ed.)](https://books.google.com/books/about/Molecular_Biology_of_the_Cell.html?id=jK6UBQAAQBAJ)
-*Non-academic*: Learning about the history of pigments with [The Secret Lives of Color](https://www.goodreads.com/book/show/34122206-the-secret-lives-of-color)
+*Non-academic*: Trevor Noah's [Born a Crime: Stories From a South African Childhood](https://www.goodreads.com/book/show/34122206-the-secret-lives-of-color](https://www.goodreads.com/book/show/29780253-born-a-crime), with my department's Diversity, Equity, and Inclusion book club

 ### what am I listening to?
 Fueling my Dungeons and Dragons obsession with [Not Another D&D Podcast, Campaign 3](https://www.naddpod.com/)

-### what am I playing?
+### what am I working on?
-Better late than never, it's [The Legend of Zelda: Breath of the Wild](https://www.zelda.com/breath-of-the-wild/)
+Finding the memory locations in [The Legend of Zelda: Breath of the Wild](https://www.zelda.com/breath-of-the-wild/), and several V1-V2 projects at [Pacific Pipe Climbing](https://touchstoneclimbing.com/pacific-pipe/) and [Dogpatch Boulders](https://touchstoneclimbing.com/dogpatch-boulders/)

 ### who am I with?
 Jiru, my syrian hamster! :)